d12frosted/elpa-mirror/gnu/vertico-readme.txt

 - [[https://github.com/oantolin/embark][Embark]]: Minibuffer actions and context menu
 - [[https://github.com/oantolin/orderless][Orderless]]: Advanced completion style

+You may also want to look into my [[https://github.com/minad/corfu][Corfu]] package, which provides a minimal completion system for completion-in-region using overlays.
+Corfu is developed in the same spirit as Vertico.

 * Alternatives

 There are many alternative completion UIs, each UI with its own advantages and